 Chipotle Chicken TacosJump to Recipe

 Let me blow your mind: You do not need cheese to make good Tex-Mex.
+These Chipotle Chicken Tacos don’t have cheese and don’t need it!

 I know that sounds kind of crazy, but some of the best tacos are cheese-less tacos.
 If done right, all you need is a flavorful, spicy filling with some light toppings and you’ll have some of the best tacos out there.

-To give the chicken some flavor, I thought I’d try shredding it and adding it to a spicy chipotle sauce.
 Turns out that if you simmer anything in a chipotle sauce, it gets pretty darn flavorful!

 Shredded chicken cooked in a spicy chipotle tomato sauce and used for some traditional tacos!